InsightDataScience/aws-ops-insight/README.md

     terraform init
     terraform apply

+Terraform will show you it's plan to create, modify, or destroy resources to get to the correct configuration you specified.
+After saying `yes` to the prompt, and waiting a few moments, you should see a successful message like this:

+    Apply complete!
+Resources: 15 added, 0 changed, 0 destroyed.

+    Outputs:

+    database_subnets = []
+    nat_public_ips = [
+        52.36.7.200
+    ]
+    private_subnets = [
+        subnet-69f74f10
+    ]
+    public_subnets = [
+        subnet-b2f44ccb
+    ]
+    redshift_subnets = []
+    vpc_id = vpc-3e4d1047

-After saying `yes` to the prompt, and waiting a few moments, you should see a successful message.
-Terraform is designed to be idempotent, so you can always run the `terraform apply` command multiple times, and it shouldn't lead to any issues.
+Terraform is designed to be idempotent, so you can always run the `terraform apply` command multiple times, without any issues.
+It's also smart about only changing what it absolutely needs to change.

 If you ever want to tear down your infrastructure, you can always do that with the command:

     terraform destroy